 My alarm goes off at 6am, but I’m already awake thanks to a combination of nerves and excitement.
-After taking in the incredible views from my bedroom window, I make my way over to the lodge for breakfast — eggs benny, roasted potatoes, veggies and sausages.
+After taking in the incredible views from my bedroom window I make my way over to the lodge for breakfast — eggs benny, roasted potatoes, veggies and sausages.
 What.
 A. Feast.
-There’s certainly no shortage of food at the lodge, as we each head over to the snack table, choose our sandwiches and stuff our pockets full of nuts and home-made brownies.
+There’s certainly no shortage of food at the lodge — we each head over to the snack table to choose our sandwiches and stuff our pockets full of nuts and home-made brownies.

 We meet outside the Woodhall at 8:30am and set off up the skin track.
-An hour and 30 minutes later we reach the top of ‘Buzz Bowl’, where we drop in over the cornice one-by-one and ski our first tracks of the day.
+An hour and a half later we reach the top of ‘Buzz Bowl’, where we drop in over the cornice one by one and ski our first tracks of the day.
 The snow is unreal.
 Mo comments on how polite we’ve all skied, and that we need to head back to the top and tear up the rest of Buzz Bowl.
-So we do as we’re told…
+So we do as we’re told!

-After another lap, we skin up ‘Lolita’s Bowl’, and transition on a pretty steep face.
-Bernard, the snowboarder of the group, is feeling as uneasy as I am about transitioning here — certainly no room for error.
-We make our way down the steep face, bouncing through the fluffy snow.
+After another lap we skin up ‘Lolita’s Bowl’ and transition on a pretty steep face.
+Bernard, the snowboarder of the group, is feeling as uneasy as I am about transitioning here — there’s certainly no room for error.
+We make our way down the steep face bouncing through the fluffy snow.
 Next up is the aptly named ‘Nabakov’s Nightmare’.
 After bootpacking up a vertical wall of snow we transition on the ridgeline and I get lined up ready to drop in.
-I’m very aware that ‘Going For Groceries’ is directly behind me… and seems to be a little more challenging than the activity I carry out at home.
-Mo radio’s up to Maddie to get us to traverse left as the avalanche risk on skier’s right is high.
-The weather starts coming in, and it’s hard to make out what’s a ski track, a skin track or avalanche debris.
-Thankfully the light lifts a little as we get further down, and the end of the run is surprisingly stunning.
-A quick skin up, and short party-run down we reach the skin track home.
+I’m very aware that ‘Going For Groceries’ is directly behind me and it looks ever so slightly more challenging than the activity I carry out at home.
+Mo radio’s up to Maddie to get us to traverse left as the avalanche risk is higher on skier’s right.
+The weather starts coming in and it’s hard to make out what’s a ski track, a skin track or avalanche debris.
+Thankfully the light lifts a little as we get further down and the end of the run is surprisingly stunning.
+After a quick skin up and a short party-run down we reach the skin track home.

 Time for a sauna.
 I lie back on the hot wood and peer out the back window which overlooks one of the mountains we skinned up earlier.
 Talk about a view!
-When I head back into the main lodge, Amy hands me a plate of chicken samosas — I need these in my life on a regular basis, they’re incredible!
-If you don’t go to Whitecap for the skiing, go for the samosas…
+When I head back into the main lodge Amy hands me a plate of chicken samosas — I need these in my life on a regular basis, they’re incredible!
+(If you don’t go to McGillivray Pass Lodge for the skiing, go for the samosas!)

 DAY THREE – Thursday 11 March

 I wake up to a weather report saying it’s -17 outside (please let that be wrong).
 After a delicious breakfast of Nutella-filled French toast served with apple, maple syrup, nuts and yoghurt, we start our day with a short ski down to a skin track over the other side of the valley — Tombstone.
-Mark, the joker of the pack who is often being assisted by Maddie to put his skis on (maybe intentionally?!), managed to take Tim’s skins to his room last night, leaving Tim with a slightly shorter, wider variation.
+Mark, the joker of the pack who is often being assisted by Maddie to help with his bindings (maybe intentionally), managed to take Tim’s skins to his room last night, leaving Tim with a slightly shorter, wider variation.
 Thank god for duct tape!

-The skin up is pretty icy, and the surface looks almost moon-like from the wind.
-We reach the summit, quickly transition and start making our way down to Sparkle Bowl.
-Much to our surprise the snow is incredible — Mo sure knows his snow.
+The skin up is pretty icy and the surface looks almost moon-like from the wind.
+We reach the summit and quickly transition before making our way down to Sparkle Bowl.
+Much to our surprise the snow is incredible — Mo knows his snow!
 We then head up to ‘Middle Finger’, a run Ian has been talking about since we arrived.
-There’s a bit of a drop to get into it, and we meet at the base of the giant rock before skiing down.
+There’s a bit of a drop to get into it and we meet at the base of the giant rock before skiing down.
 It’s a long, steep run down and my legs are burning as I pick up a bit too much speed.
 I meet Mo and a couple of others at the bottom with a “wow, I’m alive!” — what an exhilarating run!
 Well played Ian.

-We head straight back up again, but this time bootpack up past Middle Finger and over to Loafer.
-I’m feeling a little nervous climbing up over rocks in ski boots, but hardcore mountaineer Maddie, who spends her summers leading expeditions to Denali in Alaska, is very encouraging and stays closeby.
+We head straight back up again, but this time bootpack up past Middle Finger and over to ‘Loafer’.
+I’m feeling a little nervous climbing up over rocks in ski boots, but hardcore mountaineer Maddie who spends her summers leading expeditions to Denali in Alaska is very encouraging and stays closeby.
 We transition on the ridgeline, but I can’t see anything below.
 I make my way to the edge where Marty — lodge host and extreme skier — is standing before dropping into the 30-degree slope.
 It’s even more exhilarating than Middle Finger.
-I pick up a lot of speed and ski past Ian who went before me, and have a near ‘oops’ as I ski through some slightly heavier snow, but thankfully manage to pull it back.
+I pick up a lot of speed and ski past Ian who went before me and have a near ‘oops’ as I ski through some slightly heavier snow, but thankfully manage to rescue it.

 My adrenaline is pumping as we skin back up for round three.
-This time we head around the back side, over some pretty icy snow where any skin tracks disappear.
-It’s starting to feel very cold, and for the first time this week I put all my layers on.
-We make our way down, and thankfully the snow is much softer.
-We finish the run skiing through trees — leg burn is next level!
-I chat to Maddie on the skin track back to the lodge, who appears to have the same amount of energy as she did on the first run.
-An impressive lady!
+This time we head around the back side over some pretty icy snow where any skin tracks disappear.
+It’s starting to feel very cold and for the first time this week I put all my layers on.
+We make our way down and thankfully the snow is much softer.
+We finish the run skiing through trees — the leg burn is next level!
+I chat to Maddie on the skin track back to the lodge who appears to have the same amount of energy as she did on the first run.
+An impressive woman!

 DAY FOUR – Friday 12 March